 Size-wise it’s what most what come to expect of a compact 2 bedroom 2 bathroom unit from new launches today.

 The 2-bedroom premium units range from 657 to 675 sqft, with this particular unit serving as the smallest available.

-Stepping into the unit, you do get an extended entranceway – which as always if I were to really nitpick on, does feel hard to fully capitalise on.
+Stepping into the unit, you do get an extended entranceway – which as always, if I were to really nitpick on, does feel hard to capitalise on fully.